GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment: CONCLUSIONS

+In probing rewards, sampled $K$ modes and $H$ future steps balance exploration quality against computational efficiency.
+This experiment presents a rigorous ablation study to systematically investigate their influence, where we evaluate five levels of $K$, spanning from deterministic selection ($K=1$) to high exploration ($K=10$) and $H$, determining the temporal extent of credit assignment.

+In Tab. \ref{table:K}, we show the Collision Rate alongside the Success Rate, which is the percentage of scenes in which the vehicle successfully completes the planned route without any failures.
+In the test set of $50$ scenes, with fixed $H=6$, increasing $K$ improves driving performance up to a saturation point, beyond which marginal gains diminish due to mode redundancy.

+Extended horizons provide richer reward signals for temporal credit assignment, enabling the policy to reason about long-term consequences.
+However, as shown in Tab. \ref{table:H}, under $K=5$, the shadow-environment probing accumulates prediction errors as the horizon extends, leading to diminished accuracy of the reward signal.

 We presented GSDrive, which reinforces E2E driving policies through multi-mode trajectory probing within a 3D Gaussian Splatting environment.
-Our approach pretrains the policy via imitation learning with an Optimal Transport-guided flow matching head.
+Our approach pretrains the policy via IL with an Optimal Transport-guided flow matching head.
 During RL, this predictor acts as a prospective reward probe, where the candidate trajectories are rolled out in the 3DGS simulator to evaluate their future physical consequences.
-We found that the proposed trajectory probing enables the policy to foresee the outcomes of current decisions, allowing preemptive correction before collisions occur.
+We found that the proposed trajectory probing enables the policy to foresee the outcomes of current decisions, allowing preemptive correction to avoid potential hazards or task failures.
 By dynamically balancing trajectory-constructed logits with residual logits across training stages, our framework reconciles imitation priors with exploratory RL, enabling deviation from demonstrator behavior when safety demands while preserving critical inductive biases.

 Our framework naturally supports lifelong learning, where unlabeled observations can be integrated into 3DGS reconstruction without manual annotation.
-Physical probing feedback from 3DGS proves highly effective for continuous policy improvement.
+Future-aware probing feedback from 3DGS proves highly effective for continuous policy improvement.
 The bidirectional IL-RL knowledge transfer, mediated by the trajectory probe, substantially outperforms methods relying solely on instantaneous environmental signals or inverse dynamics models.